DHTMLX/docs-todolist/docs/guides/integration_with_svelte.md

 Familiarize yourself with the basic concepts and patterns of **Svelte** before reading this documentation.
 To refresh your knowledge, refer to the [**Svelte documentation**](https://svelte.dev/docs/svelte/overview).
 :::

 DHTMLX To Do List is compatible with **Svelte**.
-The code examples below show how to use DHTMLX To Do List with **Svelte**.
-For a complete project, refer to the [**Example on GitHub**](https://github.com/DHTMLX/svelte-todolist-demo).
+The examples below show how to use them together.
+For a complete project, see the [**example on GitHub**](https://github.com/DHTMLX/svelte-todolist-demo).

 ## Create a project

-This section walks through scaffolding a new Svelte project and installing dependencies.
+Scaffold a new Svelte project and install dependencies.

 :::info
 Before you create a new project, install [**Vite**](https://vite.dev/) (optional) and [**Node.js**](https://nodejs.org/en/).